moeghaf/Cell-ECM-Graphs/README.md

 - [ ] imgs - Folder containing full stack images (NxHxW), where N is the number of markers, can be raw or preprocessed.

-- [ ] cell_data - Folder containing should contain cell data ('centroid-0','centroid-1' and 'celltype') per ROI.
+- [ ] cell_data - Folder should contain cell data ('centroid-0','centroid-1' and 'celltype') per ROI.

 ![Method Overview](Figure_1.png)